Equity Commitment Letters (ECL): Technical Mechanics of Private Equity Funding Guarantees

 Frequently Asked Questions (FAQ)

 Because the Fund wants to isolate its other investments.
-If the deal goes bad and there is a $1B lawsuit, the Fund wants the lawsuit to stay within the "Deal SPV" and not touch the rest of its $10B portfolio.
+If the deal goes bad and there is a technical liability, the Fund wants the litigation to stay within the "Deal SPV" and not touch the rest of its diversified portfolio.

-Only if the Buyer is a "Strategic" company (like Apple or Disney) that already has $50B in the bank.
-If the buyer is a PE fund, an ECL is Mandatory.
+Only if the Buyer is a "Strategic" company (like a global tech giant) that already has verified cash reserves.
+If the buyer is a PE fund, an ECL is Mandatory for transactional integrity.

 Part of the M&A Mechanics Pillar